jonathanlemuel/css-notes/lectures/05-positioning/README.md

 NB: Nesting DOES matter.
 If you put an element with `z-index: 100;` nested in another element of `z-index: -100;`, it will not show up on top of everything because its parent is still be behind everything.

+Check out the [file][file] I've been using for the screen shots!
+Feel free to play around with it yourself.
+Learn by doing!
+[file]: ./boxes-positioning.html